Revolutionary & unique technique stops tooth pain

 Sensitivity to sweet food

 For some people, eating sweet foods causes tooth pain.
 In this case, you must avoid eating foods packed full of artificial sweeteners or sugar1.
+This needs to be focussed on even more if you have fillings.
 After you stop the sugar in your diet, the pain will usually stop within several weeks.

 All you will need to do is stop eating all sweet foods or the foods that are causing this tooth pain.
-You must do this until the sensitivity goes away7.
+Because it takes time, you must do this until the sensitivity goes away7.

 Most of the time, medication is not required to relieve the pain.
-If that doesn’t fix it, click here to buy a natural gel toothpaste for sensitive teeth.
+However, if that doesn’t fix it, click here to buy a natural gel toothpaste for sensitive teeth.

 Sensitivity to heat

 Hot food is also known to produce tooth sensitivity after a filling and many things cause it8.
-If your teeth have a sensitivity to heat, you should think about the following reasons.
+Therefore, if your teeth have a sensitivity to heat, you should think about the following, possible causes.
 These are less likely to happen but can create a hot and even a cold sensitivity in teeth.
 This can lead to tooth pain after a filling9.

 Procedures performed by a dentist– you may have recently undergone some dental work.
 This may involve things such as treatment for whitening your teeth.
 The result of this could cause heat sensitivity in your teeth9.